TrustlessDAO/trustless-dao-book/src/guides/researcher.md

 | **`Non-Issue`** | Grants immediate permission to go public with the full report.  |
 | **`Won't-Fix`** | Indicates acknowledgment.
 If the protocol prefers the issue remain private, negotiate a fair confidentiality price.
 If no timely settlement is reached, permission is granted to make the report public.   |

-9. Once authorization is complete, call the `setParticipant` function on the IndependentDisclosure contract with the specified wallet address.
+11. Once authorization is complete, call the `setParticipant` function on the IndependentDisclosure contract with the specified wallet address.
 Proceed to collaborate with the protocol to agree on final terms.
    * If needed, remind the protocol to DM the commit hash for the authorization from their official Telegram or Twitter.
 This ensures commitment authenticity.

+12. After final terms are agreed, sync your local copy one last time:
+    ```bash
+    git pull origin main
+    ```
+    This ensures you have proof of the final agreed terms.

-10. The disclosure process is now complete.
-If the report was not confirmed, periodically check the protocol’s deployed contract for fixes.
+13. The disclosure process is now complete.
+If the report was not confirmed, periodically check the protocol's deployed contract for fixes.
     * If a fix is implemented without prior agreement, present the case for payment to the court of public opinion, citing verifiable on-chain evidence from the disclosure process.

 > **Note**: TrustlessDAO's Arbiter system will streamline the process of resolving disputes in cases of on-chain dishonesty or bad faith.